Ir al contenido principal

 "Yeast thrives on sugar," says Tambini.
 "So reducing your intake could help."

 This is true if you have diabetes, as there is an increase in sugar in your pee.
-However, it may not have such an impact if you do not suffer from diabetes.
+However, it may not have such an impact if you do not have diabetes.
 In general, a diet low in sugar is a healthy lifestyle change to make.

 Wearing tightly fitted clothing can increase your chance of vaginal thrush, because it creates warm, moist conditions where yeast thrives.